micag2025/Agentic_AI_Developer_Certification_Project3/Publication_ready_tensor_project3.md

 ## TAGS: AAIDC, AAIDC-M3, Agentic AI, Multi-Agent Systems, AI Agents, Guardrails, Production Systems, Resilience, Security, Testing, UI, API Design, Deployment, Streamlit, Streamlit Cloud, LangChain, LangGraph (Agent), AI Orchestration, Pytest(?)

-## Author : Michela Agostini, others?

 ## Models : Github

 ## Dataset: project_1_publications.json

 ## TL;DR
 The multi-agent system developed in the Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor (from Module 2) has been transformed it into a production-grade AI application — tested, safe, user-ready, and portfolio-worthy.
 This project is based on the multi-agent system built in the Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor (from Module 2).
 The objective is to take the Module 2 multi-agent prototype and transform it into a production-ready application that meets professional software standards.
 Thus, the objective of this project is to demonstrate the ability to prepare an agentic AI system for real-world use by enhancing it with the following capabilities:
-- Production Readiness: Transform your prototype into a robust, deployable system
+- Production Readiness: Transform the prototype into a robust, deployable system
 - Quality Assurance: Implement comprehensive testing strategies for multi-agent workflows
 - Security & Safety: Add guardrails, input validation, and safety mechanisms
 - User Experience: Create an intuitive, user-friendly interface